 Upon the effectiveness of the Reverse/Forward Stock Split and as a result of the estimated retirement of approximately 196,500 shares of our Common Stock in connection with the Reverse/Forward Stock Split, we estimate that the percentage of the total outstanding shares of our Stock held by our current executive officers and directors will increase from approximately 63.0% to approximately 64.1% (based upon our share ownership information as of July 23, 2015).
 With the possible exception of William R. Blessing, James T. Carr, John C. Cozad, Richard L. Finn and Cecil R. Miller (each of whom, based upon our share ownership information as of July 23, 2015, owns shares of our Stock that would be cashed out in the Reverse/Forward Stock Split), none of our directors and executive officers owning Stock owns fewer than 250 shares of our Stock and, therefore, the number of shares of our Stock that they own will not change as a result of the Reverse/Forward Stock Split.
-The number of shares to be cashed out in the Reverse/Forward Stock Split may vary from the estimate above, and the ownership percentage of our shares of Stock held by our directors and executive officers and the ownership percentage of the continuing shareholders after the Reverse/Forward Stock Split will proportionally increase or decrease as a result of purchases, sales and other transfers of shares of Stock by our shareholders prior to the effective time of the Reverse Stock Split, and depending on the number of shares held in street name that are actually cashed out in the Reverse Stock Split.
+The number of shares to be cashed out in the Reverse/Forward Stock Split may vary from the estimate above, and the ownership percentage of our shares of Stock held by our directors and executive officers and the ownership percentage of the continuing shareholders after the Reverse/Forward Stock Split will proportionally increase or decrease as a result of purchases, sales and other transfers of shares of Stock by our shareholders prior to the effective time of the Reverse Stock Split.
 Like all other remaining shareholders, our directors and executive officers may also experience reduced liquidity of their shares of our Stock.